What Are Pacemakers?

 Types of pacemakers

-The type of pacemaker you need depends on the heart condition you have.
+The type of pacemaker you need depends on your heart condition.
 These are the main types of pacemakers:

 Single-chamber pacemakers are a type of cardiac pacemaker that involves the placement of one lead (wire) in either the atrium (upper chamber) or the ventricle (lower chamber) of the heart.2